Sam Roberts-Smith: Career

 Roberts-Smith appeared opposite Emma Matthews in 2016 as Zurga in the West Australian Opera production of Bizet's Les pêcheurs de perles.

 For Deutsche Oper Berlin he has appeared in over a dozen productions, including La traviata opposite Leo Nucci in August 2017, Il Barbiere di Siviglia in October 2017, Lady Macbeth of Mtsensk in April 2018, Rigoletto in May 2018 opposite Simon Keenlyside, Il viaggio a Reims in June 2018, and Andrea Chénier in November 2018.

 In 2019, Roberts-Smith appeared in La traviata for West Australian Opera, understudied the role of Judge Turpin and performed in the TEG Life Like Company's Sweeney Todd starring Anthony Warlow and Gina Riley, performed Brahms' Requiem with the Sydney Philharmonia Choirs, the title role in The Marriage of Figaro for the Australian International Productions tour of China, and starred in Barry Conyngham's Australian opera Fly.

-In October that year, Roberts-Smith performed the title character in the Australian premier of The Enchanted Pig in collaboration with internationally renowned director Gale Edwards and Academy Award winning costume designer Tim Chappel.
+In October that year, Roberts-Smith performed the title character in the Australian premiere of The Enchanted Pig in collaboration with internationally renowned director Gale Edwards and Academy Award winning costume designer Tim Chappel.
 Performances took place in the Yarra Valley in regional Victoria as part of Australia's only international opera festival.

 2020 saw Roberts-Smith perform in the historic timber town of Jarrahdale at ‘Opera at the Mill’, a joint venture between West Australian Opera and the Shire of Serpentine.
 In March, Roberts-Smith travelled to São Paulo, Brazil, to again perform with The Ten Tenors.
 Due to the global spread of COVID-19, the tour was cancelled before performances took place.
 In October 2020, as West Australian social distancing restrictions eased, Roberts-Smith performed the role of Guglielmo in Mozart's Così fan tutte for West Australian Opera, the first major opera company to return to live performance with a fully staged production in Australia.

-Roberts-Smith has a master's degree in Human Resource Management from Edith Cowan University and appears on the ECU School of Business and Law's 2021 Dean's List.
+Accolades

+He has won numerous Australian and international awards, including the Joan Sutherland Vocal Scholarship, first place in the 2009 Australian Singing Competition, Symphony Australia Young Vocalist Award, Best Performance Award at the 2014 Paris Opera Awards, and the inaugural Deutsche Oper Berlin Award in 2016.
+In 2015 the West Australian Opera selected Roberts-Smith as a Mentored Artist in 2015.
+In 2021, he made the dean's list at Edith Cowan University School of Business and Law.